Paracorynactis: Ecology and behavior

 Paracorynactis hoplites polyps will continually move their tentacles in an effort to detect prey.
 When an acrosphere comes in contact with suitable prey, it will immediately stick unto the prey's skin while firing its stinging cells (nematocysts).
 The polyp then extends itself towards the prey, bringing all the other remaining acrospheres towards the prey until it is trapped.
 The body can extend to five times its normal length when doing this.
 The polyp will then slowly pull the prey towards its mouth and digest it.
-Once the soft tissues are dissolved, the undigested pieces of the prey (e.g. spines) are regurgitated.
+Once the soft tissues are dissolved, the undigestable pieces of the prey (e.g. spines) are regurgitated.
 Small prey are swallowed whole.
-Larger stiff-bodied prey, however, usually only get partially eaten before escaping by breaking the captured limb(s) off (autotomy).
+Larger stiff-bodied prey can escape, though losing a few limbs in the process through autotomy.
 Captured large starfish, for example, usually only lose one arm.

 Paracorynactis hoplites are highly efficient predators of echinoderms.
-They specialize in preying on sea stars and short-spined sea urchins.
-They are also known to prey on sea cucumbers, brittle stars, and nudibranchs to a lesser extent, which indicates that they can potentially prey upon all soft-bodied slow-moving animals.
-They are also believed to supplement their diet with plankton when prey is scarce, as with other corallimorphs and sea anemones.
-But they will also refuse additional food once a prey has been recently captured and digested.
+They specialize in preying on sea stars and short-spined sea urchins, though they are also known to prey on sea cucumbers, brittle stars, and nudibranchs to a lesser extent, which indicates that they are able to prey upon all soft-bodied slow-moving animals.
+They are also believed to supplement their diet with plankton when prey is scarce, akin to other corallimorphs and sea anemones.

+Paracorynactis hoplites is able to capture and consume large and highly defended sea stars like horned sea stars (Protoreaster nodosus) and crown-of-thorns starfish (Acanthaster planci).
+Polyps 170 mm in diameter have been observed capturing sea stars as large as 340 mm across.
+P. hoplites also do not seem to be affected by the toxins of venomous echinoderms like the aforementioned crown-of-thorns starfish and the flower urchin (Toxopneustes pileolus), both of which are toxic to humans, fish, and other marine predators.

 Animals with smooth shells or long spines generally seem to be rejected as prey by Paracorynactis hoplites polyps.
-Among them are long-spined sea urchins like Diadema setosum, Diadema savignyi, and Echinothrix calamaris.
+Among these are long-spined sea urchins like Diadema setosum, Diadema savignyi, and Echinothrix calamaris.
 Brittle stars of the genus Ophiomastix as well as shelled gastropods are also not attacked.

-Paracorynactis hoplites is interesting for its ability to capture even large sea stars like horned sea stars (Protoreaster nodosus) and the crown-of-thorns starfish (Acanthaster planci).
-Polyps 170 mm in diameter have been observed capturing sea stars as large as 340 mm across.
-Paracorynactis hoplites also do not seem to be affected by the toxins of venomous echinoderms like the aforementioned crown-of-thorns starfish and the flower urchin (Toxopneustes pileolus); both of which are toxic to humans, fish, and other marine predators.
+They will also reject prey when having recently fed.

 Paracorynactis hoplites are also used as hosts by several symbiotic species of cleaner shrimp that aren't affected by their stinging cells.
 These include Thor amboinensis (sexy shrimp), Stenopus hispidus (banded coral shrimp), Ancylomenes holthuisi, and Cuapetes lacertae.
 Several species of fish have also been observed living among the tentacles of Paracorynactis hoplites with no adverse effects.
-Among them are cardinalfishes like Ostorhinchus multilineatus (multi-striped cardinalfish), Ostorhinchus nigrofasciatus (blackstripe cardinalfish), and Cheilodipterus quinquelineatus (five-lined cardinalfish); and gobies like Trimma nasa (nasal dwarfgoby) and Eviota pellucida (neon pygmy goby).
+These commensals include cardinalfish like Ostorhinchus multilineatus (multi-striped cardinalfish), Ostorhinchus nigrofasciatus (blackstripe cardinalfish), and Cheilodipterus quinquelineatus (five-lined cardinalfish) along with gobies like Trimma nasa (nasal dwarfgoby) and Eviota pellucida (neon pygmy goby).

-Importance
+Relation to humans

+This corallimorph is sometimes found in the aquarium trade, though it isn't commonly traded.

-Paracorynactis hoplites may prove valuable as natural population control measures for the highly ecologically destructive crown-of-thorns starfish.
+Paracorynactis hoplites is not assessed by conservation authorities such as the IUCN, though this species may prove valuable as natural population control measures for the highly ecologically destructive crown-of-thorns starfish.